What Is A Dynasty Fantasy Football League?

 If a playoff game ends in a tie – the team that scored more points over the course of the season will break the tie.
 If this takes place after the first week of the playoffs, the tiebreaker will be the higher combined points per game from the regular season and the playoffs.

 Free Agents For Apex Fantasy Football Leagues

-Starting on the Friday before Week 1 of the 2021 season, there will be a second blind bidding waivers that process each Friday at 10 pm ET.
-Players who are dropped at least 24 hours prior will be included in the waiver processing.
+Starting on the Friday (September 3rd, unless your league drafts after this in which case this will begin the following Friday) before Week 1 of the 2021 season, there will be a second blind bidding waivers that process each Friday at 10 pm ET.
+Players who are dropped at least 24 hours prior will eligible for acquisition.
 This will continue throughout the entire season.

 To pick up a player during waivers, owners must bid a minimum of $1.
 The team with the highest bid will receive the player, for the amount they bid.
 Other teams will not be able to view your bid (hence the term “blind bidding”).
 Players who were dropped during the bidding process will not be available for acquisition until the next blind bidding period.

 Once all the bids are processed, the “first-come-first-serve” waiver period starts on Wednesday at 10 pm EST. Players lock at the kickoff of their game.
 The first-come-first-serve waiver system is a standard continuous waiver system.
 These pickups do not cost any bidding dollars.
 For Dynasty Leagues, this system does not run for the entire offseason.